yalhessi/lemmafinder/README.md

 3. Run `make`.
 If the setup is done correctly, this should run the lemma finder in ~30 min and at the end of the run you should see  `Error: LFIND Successful`.
 The output of this run is saved in `benchmark/_lfind_bench_rev_append`.
 You can find the results of the run in `benchmark/_lfind_bench_rev_append/lfind_summary_log.txt`.
 You can find debug logs in `benchmark/_lfind_bench_rev_append/lfind_debug_log.txt`

+## Evaluating Lemma Finder

+`cd benchmarks/logical_foundations && make cd ..`

+`python3 benchmark/run_folder.py --prelude=<full path to logical_foundations> --log_directory=<full path to log directory>`

+This should run on 31 theorems that require helper lemma and output how many of were able to identify helper lemmas.
+You should find the output files in the --log_directory.